digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/example_monitoring_setup.rst

 Domain Setup
 ~~~~~~~~~~~~
-We run the domain with the `--log-profile container` that writes plain text to standard out at debug level.
+Run the domain with the `--log-profile container` that writes plain text to standard out at debug level.

 .. literalinclude:: ./monitoring/etc/domain0-docker-compose.yml
    :language: yaml